Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 Decision Chart:

-Agreement with the Main Noun (and not the closest word!)
+Agreement with the Main Noun (and not the nearest word!)

-In the TOEIC®, demonstrative-noun agreement is often tested with long sentences.
-The noun is separated from the demonstrative by objects, adjectives, or relative clauses.
+In the TOEIC®, demonstrative-noun agreement is often tested in long sentences.
+The noun is separated from the demonstrative by complements, adjectives, or relative clauses.

 Classic Structure: